|One of today’s jobs|

 When I’m not working I want to do stuff with the Boys and the Panther, and my friends and the rest of my family.
 I have books to read and books to write.
 Blogging, social media, hills to climb, countries, museums, conversations, recipes, musical theatre, sun salutations.

 At the same time, I also want to have clean, flat clothes in my wardrobe, full fat toilet rolls, enough fresh groceries, a taxed and serviced car, a groomed garden and fewer weeds.

 I’d like a house that doesn’t scream squalor at me and clutter that doesn’t threaten to suffocate.

 isn’t something a bit like that what we all want?
 Men and woman.

-Obviously I am a woman and I’m seeing this from the oestrogen side of the street.
+Obviously, I am a woman and I’m seeing this from the oestrogen side of the street.
 But I have known a few men, hell, I’ve even married a couple.

 Panther of News, if you have got this far this isn’t simply a nagblog, but I would like to know what you think.

-I have observed that in my home and most of the homes I know the woman trends to be responsible for domestic matters.
+I have observed that in my home and most of the homes I know the woman tends to be responsible for domestic matters.
 This means that even if she doesn’t actually do the work she knows when it should be done and instigated our delegates it.
 She also thinks about it, factors it into her available time and, often, puts it before things she really wants to do.